 The picture shows the tunnel of light, created by Laservision.
 Photo; Toke Odin Brorsson

-Did you ever think about how humans tend to adress human properties and behaviour to animals, things and phenomenons?
-Even on the web page of NASA you can read about how a supermassive black hole is “hungry” and “lurking on an innocent star which just happened to be in the wrong neighborhood”, devours everything and tears it into particles.
+Is our social responsivitiy what makes us adress human behaviour and intentions not only to objects like cars or computers, but also particles and astrophysical phenomenons?
+Even the web page of NASA describes a supermassive black hole as “hungry” and “lurking on an innocent star which just happened to be in the wrong neighborhood”.

 We’re all made up by particles.
-What if it’s us having quantum particle behaviour rather than the other way around?
-If so much else is build up in fractal systems – why not behaviour?
+What if it’s us showing particle behaviour rather than the other way around?
+If so much else is built up in fractal systems – why not behaviour?

 This is a play with thoughts.

-With the artistic collective The Event Horizon I’ve made a series of projects where I explore how quantum physical phenomenons and astrophysical phenomenons can be tried and portrayed onstage.
+Through the artistic collective The Event Horizon we’ve made a series of projects where we explore how quantum physical phenomenons and astrophysical phenomenons can be tried and portrayed onstage.
 It also aims to be a platform for researchers to look at things in a new perspective – a rather old platform, considering how art and science always have been pushing each other forward.

-In the projects I mix digital technology with human encounters, and sometimes stimulation and deprivation of the senses of the audience, to create illusions of worlds and make room for interaction.
+In the projects I mix digital technology with human encounters, sensory input and deprivation, to create illusions of worlds and make room for interaction.

 Inkonst Malmö March 2013

-The epos about the space gondolder Aniara by Harry Martinson ends with how the “wave of Nirvana” goes through the ship and everyone on it.
-In my version Nirvana meant crossing the event horizon of a supermassive black hole, and ending up in a bar in Malmö 2013, through a wormhole.
+The epos about the space gondolder Aniara by Harry Martinson ends with the “wave of Nirvana” passing through the ship and everyone on it.
+In this version Nirvana meant crossing the event horizon of a supermassive black hole, and ending up in a bar in Malmö 2013 through a wormhole.

-The pilot and other members from the Aniara are trying to find their way back to where they got off track and lost hope, and the audience helps them by entering the wormhole while being entangled, so the crew can keep track of their measures, and afterwards by doing galaxy analysing through Galaxy Zoo.
+The pilot and other members from the Aniara are trying to find their way back to where they got off track and lost hope, and the audience helps them by getting entangled and entering the wormhole, and afterwards by doing galaxy analysing through Galaxy Zoo.

 The barmaid – the pilot Isagel – is polishing wine glasses.
-She holds the glass foot up, shows you how the light is bent in it, and tells you how everyone has a black hole in their lives.
-You can’t see them with the naked eye, but you can see their effect, how the gravity bends and distorts the perception of things in connection to it.
+She holds the glass foot up against the light, shows you how the light is bent in it, like the gravitational lensing from a black hole.
+She tells you how everyone has a black hole in their lives.
+You can’t see it with the naked eye, but you can see the effect, how the gravity bends and distorts the perception of things in connection to it.